Mexico road trip – The plan

 - Friendly people.
 The people I met in BahÃa Kino were so warm and welcoming that I ended up staying there longer than expected.
 I was having too much fun to leave!

-Sonora Sojourn road trip : Top Lowlight
+Sonora Mexico road trip : Top Lowlight

 - Road conditions.
 After passing through Puerto Libertad, the new coast road joins an older section of road.
 That part of the road was awful!